Mango-kid/py-korad/README.md

 - USB Interface: WIP

 ## KA P Series Power Supplies (ie. KA6003P)
-I will most likley pull this from on of the existing Korad Serial libraries.
+I will most likley pull this from one of the existing Korad Serial libraries.

 ## KD P Series Power Supplies
 Once I have compaired the SCPI command set between this device and the KA series hopefully we will just be able to unify these into a single class.